POETICS AND POLITICS 4: AGAINST STORY

 UC SANTA CRUZ, May 16-19, 2019

 Poetics and Politics of Documentary is a practice-led research symposium exploring the interconnections between art and knowledge as they are expressed in documentary practices, broadly conceived.
-It will be held at the University of California Santa Cruz May 16-19th, 2019.

 The Poetics and Politics Symposium, a biennial conference, is entering its eighth year.
 The inaugural symposium, held at Aalto University in Helsinki, Finland was designed to both showcase and theorize non-fiction work that exists at the nexus of theory and practice; image, sound and word.
 With Brian Winston and Trinh T Minh-ha serving as keynote speakers, the conference provided an invaluable context for an accelerating trend in media studies — research that is constituted by documentary media production in conversation with theoretical scholarship; or, better yet, research that embodies modes of both practice and theory and, by virtue of being so constituted, troubles and reinvigorates both.
 The second iteration of Poetics and Politics took place in Santa Cruz (2015) with Kevin Jerome Everson as keynote.
 The third iteration took place at Sussex (2017) with John Greyson as keynote.